-- .1 Confirm that existing conditions are satisfactory before commencing installation.
+.1 Confirm that existing conditions are satisfactory before commencing installation.
 Check structural elements and adjoining work on which this work may depend.
 Verify dimensions of openings and minimum clearances.
-Verify that openings are level and plumb. - .2 Advise Consultant and Owner in writing of any conditions which exist which would compromise the successful installation of aluminum windows.
+Verify that openings are level and plumb.

+.2 Advise Consultant and Owner in writing of any conditions which exist which would compromise the successful installation of aluminum windows.
 Commencement of installation will signify acceptance of existing conditions.
 No extras will be considered due to subsequent problems related to unsatisfactory conditions of openings and surfaces.

-- .1 Provide all fastenings or anchors required for the installation. - .2 Use only concealed fastenings. - .3 Securely install components so that they line up square in true, straight flat and/or flush planes, plumb and level, free from distortion. - .4 Make joints neat and fine as practicable.
-Allow for full expansion and contraction and take into consideration climatic conditions prevailing at time of installation. - .5 Fasten galvanized steel supports and clips with galvanized bolts and fasten aluminum members with stainless steel screws and bolts. - .6 Ensure that corner joints of frames are weathertight. - .7 Fill all voids between windows and rough opening with expanding foam insulating sealant. - .8 Remove masking tape, soils and sealant which may have been deposited on surfaces near joints. - .9 Seal all window frames to adjacent materials both sides after filling all voids with expanding foam insulation, using silicone sealant as specified above.

-- .10 Install metal sills straight and plumb, with uniform drainage away from building.
+- .1 Provide all fastenings or anchors required to be built in under work of other Sections. - .2 Use only concealed fastenings. - .3 Securely install components so that they line up square in true, straight flat and/or flush planes, plumb and level, free from distortion. - .4 Make joints neat and fine as practicable.
+Allow for full expansion and contraction and take into consideration climatic conditions prevailing at time of installation. - .5 Fasten galvanized steel supports and clips with galvanized bolts and fasten aluminum members with stainless steel screws and bolts. - .6 Ensure that corner joints of frames are weathertight. - .7 Fill all voids between windows and rough opening with expanding foam insulating sealant. - .8 Remove masking tape, soils and sealant which may have been deposited on surfaces near joints. - .9 Seal all window frames to adjacent materials both sides after filling all voids with expanding foam insulation, using silicone sealant as specified above. - .10 Install metal sills straight and plumb, with uniform drainage away from building.
 Use maximum lengths possible.
 Secure sills in place with anchoring devices located at ends and at 600mm o.c. - .11 Install drip deflectors at window sills tight to face of masonry, with self tapping stainless steel screws.
-File all sharp edges to smooth, rounded finish. - .12 Install metal covers at posts at corner windows, complete with vapour retarder, insulation and fasteners.
-Refer to details on drawings. - .13 Provide 25 x 25mm aluminum angle trim at perimeter of windows on interior. - .1 Install 3M air/vapour barrier tape behind and below angle trim, adhering to window frame and to vapour retarder on window surround. - .14 Install teleflex operators for high window vents not scheduled to receive power operators.
-Run raceways across underside of windows and straight down wall to available location and mount operator 1100mm above floor level.
-Run raceways behind radiators. - .15 Install power operators for all awning vents in Cafeteria.
-Coordinate with electrician installing power to ceiling locations and Wiremold raceways.
-Install wiring in raceways running straight down from ceiling at side of windows and along bottom of windows to operators.
-Provide keyed switches, grouped together in location acceptable to the Consultant and Owner, mounted at 1100mm above floor level.
+File all sharp edges to smooth, rounded finish. - .12 Provide 25 x 25mm aluminum angle trim at perimeter of windows on interior.
+Install 3M air/vapour barrier tape behind and below angle trim, sealing gap between window frame and substrate.